jetstack/tarmak/docs/user-guide.rst

 The above configuration would deploy Cluster Autoscaler with an image of `gcr.io/google_containers/cluster-autoscaler` using the recommend version based on the version of your Kubernetes cluster.
-The configuration block accepts two optional fields of `image` and `version` allowing you to change these defaults.
+The configuration block accepts three optional fields of `image`, `version` and `scaleDownUtilizationThreshold` allowing you to change these defaults.
 Note that the final image tag used when deploying Cluster Autoscaler will be the configured version prepended with the letter `v`.

 The current implementation will configure the first instance pool of type worker in your cluster configuration to scale between `minCount` and `maxCount`.
 We